-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
+- The manuscript is written in British English.
+The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

 - Important!
 We fight plagiarism: please understand that your article will be checked with available tools for discovering plagiarism.